Application Standards 1.1

 Introduction

-NeuroSky’s EEG headsets, such as the MindSet and the MindWave are sophisticated devices that bridge your mind to a host of devices and applications.
-Sophisticated electronic devices demand clear and universally understandable interface.
-And solid interface helps users feel comfortable with new technology.
+NeuroSky’s EEG headsets, such as the MindWave and the MindWave Mobile are sophisticated devices that bridge your mind to a host of devices and applications.
+Sophisticated electronic devices demand a clear and universally understandable interface.
+A solid interface helps users feel comfortable with new technology.

 NeuroSky understands the importance of flexibility and freedom in design.
-At the same time, maintaining a uniform visual language raises the bar of all applications that we help distribute and promote.
+At the same time, by maintaining an uniform visual language, we raise the bar of all applications that we help distribute and promote.

-Third Party applications fall into three categories.
-Product Pack-In, NeuroSky App Store and Other Stores.
-Product Pack-In are third party developed applications that are included on a physical CD that is bundled with a NeuroSky EEG headset.
-These are sold at retail, the NeuroSky Store and distributors throughout the world.
-NeuroSky App Store is our website’s storefront for software compatible with our headsets.
-Lastly, Other Stores could include iTunes App Store, Tucows, Android and other storefronts outside of NeuroSky domain.
-Our Primary Standards are required elements for ALL applications at the Pack-In Application level.
-Secondary Standards are highly encouraged for NeuroSky App Store and Other Store distribution.
+Third-Party applications fall into three categories.
+Product Pack-In, NeuroSky App Store and Third-Party Stores.
+Product Pack-In are third party developed applications included on a physical CD bundled with a NeuroSky EEG headset.
+These complete packages are sold at retail, online, and through distributors around the world.
+NeuroSky's App Store is our website’s storefront for software compatible with our headsets.
+Lastly, Third-Party Stores could include iTunes, Android, and storefronts outside of the NeuroSky domain.
+Our Primary Standards are required elements for applications included at the Pack-In Application level.
+Secondary Standards are highly encouraged for NeuroSky App Store and Third-Party Store distribution.

 Primary Standards: